Pro4tech/Web-Dev/README.md

-This is My Web-Development Insternship Repo
+This is My Web-Development Internship Repo
+Scripting Used:
+HTML,CSS,JavaScript